lue-bird/elm-review-mini/README.md

 `elm-review-mini` scans your [elm](https://elm-lang.org/) project to find bugs and enforce conventions.
 Each review is written in elm and is [published as a package](https://dark.elm.dmy.fr/?q=elm-review-mini-).
 There are no built-in reviews.

-You can run `elm-review-mini` from the command line (requires `node.js` and `npm` to be installed).
+To use it for your project, clone this starter config with the CLI set up (requires `node.js` and `npm` to be installed)

-Clone a starter config:
 ```bash
 curl -L https://github.com/lue-bird/elm-review-mini-cli-starter/tarball/master review-mini | tar xz
 ```
-The created `review-mini/` is a self-contained elm application which means you can add new reviews with `elm install` (e.g. [search for packages elm-review-mini-...](https://dark.elm.dmy.fr/?q=elm-review-mini-)), just like any other elm project dependency.
+The created `review-mini/` is a self-contained elm application which means you can add new reviews with `elm install` just like any other elm project dependency (to find reviews, [search for packages elm-review-mini-...](https://dark.elm.dmy.fr/?q=elm-review-mini-) for example).
 And don't forget to actually put it in the list in `src/Reviews.elm` and configure it :)

-Beware how and why you introduce reviews in your project though.
+Beware how and why you introduce reviews in your project.
 If a review seems like the best solution, remember to discuss it with your team.
-It's easy to mix up patterns that are objectively bad, with patterns that you personally find problematic, and forbidding patterns that other people find useful can be very disruptive.
+It's easy to mix up patterns that are objectively bad with patterns that you personally find problematic, and forbidding patterns that other people find useful can be very disruptive.
 Read also: [when to enable a review](#when-to-write-or-enable-a-review).

 ## bring your own reviews